 Grips reports that The Nue Co is onto something.
 While their e-commerce revenue in the United States grew slowly and steadily in 2022, revenue accelerated in Q1 2023.
 March was the best month on record for the company posting revenue growth of 166 percent year-over-year.

-Want to learn more about the Beauty & Cosmetics category in the United States, the best way is to register for your free Competitive Intelligence account.
+Want to learn more about the Beauty & Cosmetics category in the United States, the best way is to book a free demo of our Competitive Intelligence platform.
 But you can also download our recent Beauty & Cosmetics benchmarking report which provides insights into the overall category performance in the United States, top brands, fast movers and the role that mobile plays in their e-commerce performance.